My favorite popsicle tips and tricks plus some of the best popsicle recipes on the internet!

 The one major complaint I see from people with the type of mold I have is that they make their popsicles, put the sticks in, the sticks tilt, freeze that way, and it is almost impossible to get the lids off.
 That is an EASY fix, and you have a couple of good options:

 - Put your popsicles in the freezer without sticks, wait 40 minutes or so, until popsicles are slushy and then insert the sticks.
-They’ll say where you put ’em.
+They’ll say where you put them.
 Just make sure to set a timer so you don’t forget because you’ll be in trouble if you forget to add the sticks!

-- My favorite: Stretch a sheet of plastic or cling wrap over the top of the popsicle mold before adding the lid.
-Then use a pairing knife through the slits in the lid to poke a small opening where each of the sticks should go.
+- My favorite: Stretch a sheet of plastic wrap over the top of the popsicle mold before adding the lid.
+Then use a paring knife through the slits in the lid to poke a small opening where each of the sticks should go.
 Insert the sticks, and they will stand straight up and only go down as far into the popsicle as you want them too.
 I also like this trick because if your popsicles freeze over, it adds a layer between the popsicle and lid so nothing sticks and you can just peel the plastic off.

 Tip #3: The best way to store popsicles

 Yes, you can just leave your popsicles in the mold and take them out one by one when you are ready for them, but unless you are eating them within a day or two, they can start to pick of freezer smells and the bottoms can become freezer-burned.
 You’ll keep your popsicles tastier longer using one of these methods.